-A famous company IHerb, selling dietary supplements, beauty, and healthy products uses bundling on each product page.
-The package depends on a customers’ previous purchases.
+IHerb, a famous company selling dietary supplements and beauty and health products, uses bundling on each product page.
+The package depends on a customer’s previous purchases.
 The brand offers to save $3 if a user buys an item they have purchased before with the one they’re viewing at the moment.

 Kylie Cosmetics has a separate category on their site to showcase all their bundles.
-What is good is that a brand emphasized saving.
-A wide choice of packages available allows customers to find the one they really need.
+What is good is that the brand emphasizes that customers can save money.
+A wide choice of packages available allows customers to find the one they actually need.

-3 Wise Men is an online store selling high-quality men's clothes.
-The brand offers 4 different packages to suit every taste and budget.
+3 Wise Men is an online store selling high-quality men’s clothes.
+The brand offers four different packages to every taste and budget.

-Congrats, now you know the benefits product bundling can bring to your business, its types, have some useful tips and examples at hand.
+Congrats, now you understand the benefits product bundling can bring to your business, know its types, and have some valuable tips and examples at hand.
 Make use of SendPulse promotional tools to inform your audience about your best deals.

 - This article provides a quick guide to product bundling.

 - This article explains how to make product bundles work and why they may not work.